AaronAugustine/Stat_Inf_Project/project_part_1.md

 #Results
 ##Sample Mean versus Theoretical Mean

-The sample mean is 4.995101 and the theorectical mean is 5.
-The plot below gives a visual of the simulation along with the sample ("black line") and theorectical mean ("red line").
+The sample mean is 4.995101 and the theoretical mean is 5.
+The plot below gives a visual of the simulation along with the sample mean ("black line") and theoretical mean ("red line").

 ![](project_part_1_files/figure-html/sample means plot-1.png)

 ##Sample Variance versus Theoretical Variance
 The sample variance is the variance of the sample means with a value of 0.6376136.
-The theorectical variance is variance of the exponential distribution (1/lambad)^2 divided by the sample size, 0.625.
+The theoretical variance is variance of the exponential distribution (1/lambda)^2 divided by the sample size, 0.625.
+The code to calculate these are in the appendix.

 ##Show the distribution is normal.
 The distribution of sample means are normally distributed.
-To demonstrate this below is the probability density of the sample means (black line) of 40 exponentials from 1000 simulations along side the normal distribution with a mean of 5 and variance of 0.625.
+To demonstrate this below is the probability density of the sample means (black line) of 40 exponentials from 1000 simulations along side the theoretical normal distribution with a mean of 5 and variance of 0.625.
 You'll notice they are very close.
 The key to this being normal is that we are taking averages of 40 exponentials versus a large collection of exponentials.

 ![](project_part_1_files/figure-html/show normal-1.png)

 #Appendix (Full set of code used)
-{r set work directory and reference libraries, echo=FALSE}

 setwd("~/CourseraRClass/StatInf")

 library(ggplot2)

-{r execute simulations}

 set.seed(9867)